-Brooklyn Judge Upholds Mandatory Vaccinations, As New York City Closes More Schools
+Judge Upholds Mandatory Measles Vaccinations As New York Closes More Schools

-A Brooklyn judge has sided with New York City health officials to uphold a mandatory measles vaccinations order, dismissing a lawsuit from a group of parents who claimed the city had overstepped its authority.
+A Brooklyn judge has sided with New York health officials to uphold a mandatory measles vaccinations order, dismissing a lawsuit from a group of parents who claimed the city had overstepped its authority.

-Judge Lawrence Knipel on Thursday refused the parent's request to lift the vaccination order that was imposed last week to stem a severe measles outbreak.
+Judge Lawrence Knipel on Thursday refused parents' request to lift the vaccination order that was imposed last week to stem a severe measles outbreak.
 "A fireman need not obtain the informed consent of the owner before extinguishing a house fire," Knipel wrote in his ruling as quoted by Gothamist.
 "Vaccination is known to extinguish the fire of contagion."

 On the same day, the city announced that it was closing four more schools and issuing three civil summons for parents who had failed to comply with the mandate.